daytonaio/content/guides/20240820_guide_template copy.md

     echo "Python3 is already installed." fi

-# Set up virtual environment if not present
+# Set up a virtual environment if not present
 VENV_PATH="/opt/huggingface-venv"
 if [ ! -d "$VENV_PATH" ]; then
     python3 -m venv $VENV_PATH